cowlingj/an-introduction-to-programming-with-python/lessons/Lesson03.md

 username = input("hello who are you?")
 ```

-so now when we refer to `username` we are refrencing the string of text the user
+so now when we refer to `username` we are referencing the string of text the
-entered.
+user entered.

 ---
 **[Exercise03 - repeat_me.py](../exercises/repeat_me.py)**